JeffersonLab/ced2graph/Config.md

 #

 nodes:

+  master:
+    - IBC0L02Current     # must also be present in mya.global

   setpoints:
     Corrector: [".BDL", ".S"]
     Dipole: [".BDL", ".S"]
     Quad: [".BDL", ".S"]
     Solenoid: [".BDL", ".S"]

-    CryoCavity: ['PSET','GSET','XPSET8']  # Note XPSET8 requires special handling (belongs zone, not cavity)
+    # Note XPSET8 below actually belongs to a zone and not the cavity.
+    # Special handling for this case has been hard-coded into the node module.
+    CryoCavity: ['PSET','GSET','XPSET8']

     # Because the types below will be matched in the order listed, we can provide
     # special PV list for the Capture and then let the catch-all WarmCavity
     # handle PreBuncher, Buncher, Chopper, etc.
     Capture: ['PSET','GSET']
     WarmCavity: ['PSET','GSET','Psum']

   readbacks:
     BeamLossMonitor: ["Lc"]
     BPM: [".XPOS", ".YPOS", ""] # The "" is to give us a bare EPICSName which means the wire sum
     IonPump: [""]               # The "" is the vacuum readback
     BCM: [""]                   # node module must handle special cases

   default_attributes:
-    BCM: Current      # The bare EPICSName of a BCM gives us its Current
+    BCM: "Current"      # The bare EPICSName of a BCM gives us its Current
-    BPM: WireSum      # The bare EPICSName of a BPM is its WireSum
+    BPM: "WireSum"      # The bare EPICSName of a BPM is its WireSum
-    IonPump: Vacuum   #
+    IonPump: "Vacuum"   #

   modifiers:
     # Certain Ion Pumps in the injector need to be scaled differently based on their hardware type
     # and how many pumps are ganged together to provide the voltage being read.
 The calculations below